-These fungi-causing diseases are present in many soils but activate damaging effects in moist and/or warm conditions.
-Do not install sprinklers within the dripline.
-Avoid sprinklers wetting tree trunks and canopies, especially trees susceptible to fungal diseases.

-Finding an Attractive and Accommodating Alternative

-Plant shrubs near trees that have the same water requirements.
-Mulch trees in groups and individually as far from tree trunks as possible.
+These fungi-causing diseases are present in Organic mulches also improve the condition of many soils but activate damaging effects in the soil.
+As these mulches slowly decompose, moist and/or warm conditions.
+Do not install they provide organic matter, which helps sprinklers within the dripline.
+Avoid sprinklers keep the soil loose.
+This improves root growth, wetting tree trunks and canopies, especially increases the infiltration of water and also trees susceptible to fungal diseases. improves the water-holding capacity of the soil.
+Organic matter is a source of plant nutrients and Finding an Attractive and Accommodating provides an ideal environment for earthworms Alternative and other beneficial soil organisms.
+In poor soils, Plant shrubs near trees that have the same organic mulch may cause a nitrogen deficiency water requirements.
+Mulch trees in groups and caused by wood-decomposing bacteria.
+In that individually as far from tree trunks as possible. case, apply nitrogen fertilizer at the minimized Mulch within the tree's dripline is perhaps the rate.

-Mulch within the tree's dripline is perhaps the most important maintenance recommendation.
-It will minimize competition with turf, improve moisture content in the soil, and enhance tree health.
-Learn how to properly apply mulch in the next training topic "Mulch and Its Benefits."
+most important maintenance recommendation.
+Inorganic mulches have their place in certain It will minimize competition with turf, improve landscapes; however, they lack the soilmoisture content in the soil, and enhance tree improving properties of organic mulches. health.
+Learn how to properly apply mulch in the Inorganic mulches, because of their permanence, next training topic "Mulch and Its Benefits." may be difficult to remove if you decide to change your garden plans at a later date.